Albuca Spiralis: A Twisty Frizzle Sizzle

 For container-grown plants, consider putting them in a south-facing window or other location where they’re guaranteed to receive lots of natural sunlight.
 Turn the plant a quarter-turn every day to ensure that the leaves don’t all point towards the sunlight!

 Not very frost hardy, frizzle sizzle albuca prefers a minimum temperature of 60 degrees.
 However, to produce viable seeds, it does need to dip down into cooler temperatures during the winter months.
 It can be grown in zones 8-11, but prefers the range of 9-10.
-Avoid complete freezing conditions when possible, as that will cause damage to your plant.
+Avoid complete freezing conditions of late winter when possible, as that will cause damage to your plant.

 For best growth, keep the temperature between 60-75 degrees.
 This often matches perfectly with our indoor climate controls, making it easy to maintain!